10. Crayons

 “Every day.”

 For Winnie, school on Friday was a surreal experience.
-She attended class knowing she would never complete another homework for those teachers.
+She attended class knowing she would never complete another homework assignment for those teachers.
 She at lunch with friends knowing she may not see them again for years, if ever.
 Once, Winnie thought these girls would be with her for life—cheerleading squad now, bridesmaids in a few years, and house moms after.
 That’s what girls did here.
 There wasn’t a more glamorous life to choose, but that wasn’t true anymore for Winnie.

 Now she was going to be a city girl, more than that, an empire girl.
 For years, people from the distant empire would come and tell the town how their lives were about to change.
 Empire representatives were more like prophets than civil servants.
 They spoke for their God.
 Take comfort, for our empire sends you food, but eat no other food, for it comes from false idols.
 Our queen has decided that no man shall bear arms; trust in her to protect you.
 Gather your children, for you must migrate south to others of your kind.